New sports press survey: Newspapers focus narrowly on sports results

 More findings to come

 The findings from the 'International Sports Press Survey' leads to several interesting questions about the way sport is covered by printed media.
 For example, what is the significance of other media platforms - particularly internet media - for the development of sports journalism?
 What can printed media contribute to sports coverage at a time where new media take up an increasing proportion of the users' attention?

-In the coming months, the researchers will continue probing the data.
+The researchers will continue probing and analysing the data.
 A report detailing findings and questions raised by the results will be published in due course.